 Analyze the existing landscape to determine the best management practices for the location.
 Students will gain practical knowledge on procedures for maintaining established landscapes and the economic return.
 Benefits on well selected and skillful placement of native plant material for the landscape will be an integral part of the overall approach to sustainable land use in this course.
-Restricted to students admitted to the following program(s): 10-001-1

-001-133 | Advanced Landscape Plants // 1 Credit
+001-133 | Advanced Landscape Plants // 1 Credits